-Despite that, on the Shabbat, the focus is one of faith and hope.
+Despite that, on Shabbat, the focus is one of faith and hope.

 The Jewish sages state that every Shabbat constitutes a foretaste of the Messianic Era.
-As such, on Shabbat we only focus on the positive element of this period,” states the Chabad website, noting that the constraints of the Three Weeks, which are associated with mourning, are lifted on Shabbat.
+And on Shabbat the Jewish people are to focus on the positive aspects of this period, noting that the constraints associated with mourning during the Three Weeks are lifted on Shabbat.

-Nevertheless, this is a mourning period, and during these 21 days rejoicing is lessened, just as it would be if we were mourning a loved one.
+Nevertheless, this is a mourning period, so during these 21 days rejoicing is lessened, just as it would be if we were mourning a loved one.

-Observant Jews will not listen to music or hold weddings and other celebrations; they will also avoid entertaining activities and trips that would provoke joy, and they will not shave or cut their hair.
+Observant Jews will not listen to music or hold weddings and other celebrations.
+They will also avoid activities that entertain as well as trips that would provoke joy, and they will not shave or cut their hair.

 During the first nine days of Av (August 2–10 on this year’s Gregorian calendar), observant Jews will not buy new things (which bring joy), plant flowers and trees, or make home improvements.
-They also will avoid washing clothes or wearing freshly washed clothes, bathing for pleasure (permitting bathing for hygiene in cool water), eating meat and drinking wine.
+They also will avoid washing clothes or wearing freshly washed clothes, eating meat and drinking wine, and bathing for pleasure (bathing for hygiene in cool water is permitted).